bitovi/hatchify/doc/guides/customizing-your-list.md

 # Customizing your list

-Hatchify gives you the option to customize your list with two compound components that can be nested within your `Collection` component: `Column`, and `Empty`.
+Hatchify gives you the option to customize your list with two compound components that can be nested within your `DataGrid` component: `Column`, and `Empty`.

 Let's start with `Empty`.